JeffDeCola/my-go-examples/api/OAuth-2.0-google-cloud-storage-api/README.md

 # OAuth-2.0-google-cloud-storage-api

+`OAuth-2.0-google-cloud-storage-api` _is an example of
-`OAuth-2.0-google-cloud-storage-api` _uses OAuth 2.0 to access a users google cloud storage (based on scopes) via googles api._
+using OAuth 2.0 to access a users google cloud storage (based on scopes) via googles api._

 [GitHub Webpage](https://jeffdecola.github.io/my-go-examples/)